 The core insight of machine learning is that much of what we recognize as intelligence hinges on probability rather than reason or logic.
 If you think about it long enough, this makes sense.
 When we look at a picture of someone, our brains unconsciously estimate how likely it is that we have seen their face before.
 When we drive to the store, we estimate which route is most likely to get us there the fastest.
 When we play a board game, we estimate which move is most likely to lead to victory.
 Recognizing someone, planning a trip, plotting a strategy—each of these tasks demonstrate intelligence.
 But rather than hinging primarily on our ability to reason abstractly or think grand thoughts, they depend first and foremost on our ability to accurately assess how likely something is.
 We just don’t always realize that that’s what we’re doing.

 Back in the 1950s, though, McCarthy and his colleagues did realize it.
 And they understood something else too: Computers should be very good at computing probabilities.
-Transistors were less than a decade old at the time, and still housed in bulky vacuum tubes.
+Transistors had only just been invented, and had yet to fully supplant vacuum tube technology.
 But it was clear even then that with enough data, digital computers would be ideal for estimating a given probability.
 Unfortunately for the first AI researchers, their timing was a bit off.
 But their intuition was spot on—and much of what we now know as AI is owed to it.
 When Facebook recognizes your face in a photo, or Amazon Echo understands your question, they’re relying on an insight that is over sixty years old.

 The core insight of machine learning is that much of what we recognize as intelligence hinges on probability rather than reason or logic.